 Whenever anyone mentions just how Badass Mickey Mouse is in the series, they will assure you that, yes, they are talking about Kingdom Hearts that Mickey Mouse.

-Sonic the Hedgehog On page 'in other words, perfect Disney tradition!' seems to be one since it's been potholed to this very page.
+My Little Pony: Friendship Is Magic On page 'in other words, perfect Disney tradition!' seems to be one since it's been potholed to this very page.

 The Princess and the Frog Many of the trope examples in are augmented with quotes from the movie; you can't read any section of the trope page without seeing at least one.
 Apparently, the dialogue is just that good.